mridul037/mridul037/README.md

 **Quote of the hour:**

-By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
+I think one of the most valuable rules is avoid duplication.

-~ Donald Knuth
+~ Martin Fowler
 <pre>

 </pre>